The Kinabatangan River is located in the Sabah region of East Malaysia on Borneo island.

 As with Olivia, it was just extraordinary to see Esmeralda & co in her natural habitat, but she could have been a bit more polite and considerate by not photobombing poor Sebastien:

 Patricia the Proboscis Monkey and her friends are everywhere along the Kinabatangan River.
 She has a very distinct nose, which makes it very easy to spot her from far away:

-Patricia’s male counterparts on the other hand have much larger noses that hang lower than the mouth and can measure up to 10cm!
+Patricia’s male counterparts, on the other hand, have much larger noses that hang lower than the mouth and can measure up to 10cm!

 4. Melody the Macaque Monkey

 There are plenty of macaque monkeys along the river.
 They are playful and very cheeky.
-Melody the Macaque Monkey made us giggle a lot: check out her face expression when she tried to photobomb her brother:
+Melody the Macaque Monkey made us giggle a lot: check out her facial expression when she tried to photobomb her brother:

-The family of macaque monkeys we saw around Melody took a break from munching and playing, to clean and pick off dirt from each other:
+The family of macaque monkeys we saw around Melody took a break from munching and playing, to clean and pick off the dirt from each other:

 5. Bugs on steroids